Karthikeyan-018/Weather-React/README.md

 # Weather Website

 This is a weather website built using HTML, CSS, JavaScript, React, and the OpenWeather API.
 The website provides real-time weather information for different locations worldwide.
-Users can search for a specific location, view current weather conditions, and get a 5-day forecast.
+Users can search for a specific location, view current weather conditions.
 The website offers a user-friendly interface and displays weather data in a visually appealing manner.

 ![image](https://github.com/Karthikeyan-018/Weather-React/assets/78362595/7c4cfbab-59cd-4da0-ad5f-7940cd7ac390)